-- 4 Click the "+" in the left pane to expand the graph tree. - 5 Select a graph from the tree and drag it into the right pane.
+- 4 Select View > Show Available Graphs to display the graph tree view.
+Click the "+" in the left pane to expand the graph tree. - 5 Select a graph from the tree and drag it into the right pane.
 You can also drag graphs between panes.